 SERVER-SIDE WEB APPLICATION W/ A RELATIONAL DB BEHIND

-Comparing Node.js with Express.js against Ruby on Rails, for example, there is a clean decision in favour of the latter when it comes to relational data access.
+Comparing Node.js with Express.js against Ruby on Rails, for example, there used to be a clean decision in favor of the latter when it came to accessing relational databases like PostgreSQL, MySQL, and Microsoft SQL Server.

 HEAVY SERVER-SIDE COMPUTATION/PROCESSING

 When it comes to heavy computation, Node.js is not the best platform around.
 No, you definitely don’t want to build a Fibonacci computation server in Node.js.
-In general, any CPU intensive operation annuls all the throughput benefits Node offers with its event-driven, non-blocking I/O model because any incoming requests will be blocked while the thread is occupied with your number-crunching.
+In general, any CPU intensive operation annuls all the throughput benefits Node offers with its event-driven, non-blocking I/O model because any incoming requests will be blocked while the thread is occupied with your number-crunching—assuming you’re trying to run your computations in the same Node instance you’re responding to requests with.

 As stated previously, Node.js is single-threaded and uses only a single CPU core.
 When it comes to adding concurrency on a multi-core server, there is some work being done by the Node core team in the form of a cluster module [ref: http://nodejs.org/api/cluster.html].
 You can also run several Node.js server instances pretty easily behind a reverse proxy via nginx.